-Note that custodial interrogation consists of questioning by law enforcement officers after a person has been taken into custody or deprived of his or her freedom in any significant way.
-Whether a defendant is in custody at any moment depends on whether a reasonable person in the defendant’s shoes would have believed that he or she was not free to leave.
+Note that custodial interrogation consists of questioning by law enforcement officers after taken into custody.
+This depends on whether a reasonable person in the defendant’s shoes believes that they were not free to leave.

-Note also that jury instruction on the legal niceties of unrecorded custodial interrogation must be provided whether or not the prosecution offers reasons or justification for the lack of recording.
-The prosecution is permitted to address any reasons or justifications that would explain why no recording was made, leaving it to the jury to assess what weight they should give to the lack of a recording.
+Note also that jury instruction on the legal niceties of unrecorded custodial interrogation must be provided.
+The prosecution addresses any reasons or justifications explaining the lack of a recording.

-When a defendant is given the opportunity to have his or her interrogation recorded, does the jury need to be advised that they may consider whether the defendant voluntarily chose not to have a recording made?
+When a defendant has their interrogation recorded is the jury advised that they may consider whether the defendant voluntarily chose not to have a recording made?

 YES, when a defendant is given the opportunity to have his or her interrogation recorded, the jury should be advised that they CAN consider whether the defendant voluntarily chose not to have a recording made.

-This has been affirmed in one case, Commonwealth v.
-Issa, where the police did not electronically record the volunteered statement by an uncharged defendant who appeared unexpectedly at the police station to discuss the victim’s demise shortly after her death.
+In Commonwealth v.
+Issa the court affirmed that the police did not electronically record the volunteered statement by an uncharged defendant who appeared unexpectedly at the police station to discuss the victim’s demise shortly after her death.
 The defendant was not a suspect at the time of the interview.